lynt-smitka/enhancecp-dkim-sync/README.md

 This system automates the synchronization of OpenDKIM configuration between a primary mail server and multiple secondary web servers for EnhanceCP hosting environments (https://enhance.com/).

+## Motivation

+In default EnhanceCP configuration, DKIM signatures are only applied to emails sent directly from the mail server's mailboxes.
+Emails sent from web servers are not signed by default, which can lead to delivery issues and spam filtering problems.
+This script solves this by synchronizing DKIM configuration across all servers, ensuring consistent email signing regardless of the sending server.

 ## Components

 - `dkim_watch.sh`: Monitors OpenDKIM configuration files for changes